simatic-ax/apax-cheat-sheet/README.md

 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `--ignore-scripts`              | Do not run any pre~ and post~ scripts.
 For example preinstall & postinstall.                                                                                        |
 | `--install-strategy <STRATEGY>` | Define apax install strategy `strict` (default) or `overrideable`.
 Not mention this argument will always fall back to the default or whats defined in the apax.yml. |

+> `strict`: strict adherence to version requirements / errors if versions do not match
+> `overridable`: more flexible approach to find a compatible version / attempts to satisfy the most requirements, even if not all are strictly met

 #### Examples for `apax install`